AndyZuntz/MT5-V4/README.md

-MT5 - A multitrack HTML5 Player
+npm installMT5 - A multitrack HTML5 Player

 V5.1 AZ/CR Amending the Look of it now that it is working.